FriendsOfREDAXO/redaxo-mit-docker/README.md

 ## Configuration and tips

-:warning: Keep in mind: Whenever you make changes to the container, you have to rebuild it afterwards!
+:warning: Keep in mind: whenever you make changes to the container, you have to rebuild it afterwards!

     $ docker-compose build